netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecagentipfixovnkubernetes-1">ovnKubernetes</a></b></td>
         <td>object</td>
         <td>
-          `ovnKubernetes` defines the settings of the OVN-Kubernetes CNI, when available.
+          `ovnKubernetes` defines the settings of the OVN-Kubernetes network plugin, when available.
 This configuration is used when using OVN's IPFIX exports, without OpenShift.
 When using OpenShift, refer to the `clusterNetworkOperator` property instead.<br/>
         </td>
         <td>false</td>
       </tr><tr>